-KC Green’s reaction to the campaign was immediate and condemnatory.
-Taking to social media, Green clarified that he had never granted permission for his work to be utilized in this commercial context.
-The artist described the incident as a direct instance of theft, mirroring the very way many argue AI models are trained on scraped data without consent.
-Beyond merely criticizing the usage, Green issued a more radical call to action, urging passersby to "vandalize" the advertisement if they encountered it in the wild.
+Green’s reaction was immediate and condemnatory.
+Taking to social media, Green clarified that he never granted permission for his work to be used in this commercial context.
+Describing the incident as a direct instance of theft, Green even issued a call to action, urging passersby to "vandalize" the advertisement if they encountered it in the wild.

 In response to inquiries regarding the unauthorized use of the character, Artisan has adopted a posture of cautious diplomacy.
 The company stated that they hold Green’s work in high respect and are attempting to engage with him directly to resolve the matter.
-While they have scheduled discussions with the artist, the damage to their brand's reputation among the creative community may already be done.
-This incident highlights a growing friction point where disruptive technology meets established copyright protections.
+While they have scheduled discussions with the artist, the damage to their brand reputation among the creative community may already be done.

-The controversy surrounding Artisan is not an isolated event in the company’s marketing history.
+This controversy is not an isolated event in the company’s marketing history.
 The startup has frequently leaned into "shock" advertising to garner media attention, often utilizing messaging that borders on the adversarial.
-Previous billboard campaigns from the firm have featured slogans such as "Stop hiring humans," a provocative statement that the company's CEO, Jaspar Carmichael-Jack, later attempted to contextualize by claiming the message targeted specific job categories rather than humanity at large.
+Previous billboard campaigns from the firm featured slogans such as "Stop hiring humans," a provocative statement that the company's CEO, Jaspar Carmichael-Jack, later attempted to contextualize by claiming the message targeted specific job categories rather than humanity at large.

 This strategy of using high-friction messaging creates several significant risks for the burgeoning AI sector: